sakura90/react-word-section/README.md

 # react-word-section

-Usually text information is represented by a subject following the content of the text information.
-Displaying the subject and the content in a simple style is enough for conveying the meaning of the information, but there are times it is nice to display the text information in other ways for fitting the section in the overall UI design.
-This library gives developers other appropriate options of displaying the section.
+This library gives developers other appropriate options of displaying a word section represented by a subject following the content of the text information in addition to simply displaying a subject on top of the text content.
-Also developers can see the result of the various styles of displaying a text section without spending much time coding.

 This library gives 5 ways of displaying a section of text.